 #17 – Have Your Exam Early in the Morning

 To ensure that your body is in top condition after sleeping and to make it easier with your fast, schedule the exam for first thing in the morning.

-For Women: Time your Exam with your Menstrual Cycle
+#18 – For Women: Time Your Exam with Your Menstrual Cycle

 A woman’s cholesterol level naturally rises during the first half of the menstrual cycle, peaks at ovulation, then declines after.

-Taking the medical exam at the beginning of a menstrual cycle can result in lower cholesterol levels.
+Taking a medical exam at the beginning of a menstrual cycle can result in lower cholesterol levels.

 It’s normal for people to be nervous during a medical exam, and controlled breathing can help you relax.

-Wednesday, Friday or Saturday Would be The Best Day For Your Exam
+#20 – Wednesday, Friday, or Saturday Would be the Best Day for Your Exam

-Monday is classically called “the most stressful day of the week,” however a British survey found the peak day for stress was Tuesday.
+Monday is classically called “the most stressful day of the week,” but a British survey found the peak day for stress was Tuesday.

 Cold water exposure has been shown to lower stress levels and uric acid levels, both of which can help you on your medical exam.

-Use these tips to ace your medical exam and save thousands on your life insurance rates.
+Use these tips to pass your medical exam and save thousands on your life insurance rates.